22 Vegetables for Juicing (& Which to Avoid)

-There are many benefits to vegetable juicing, such as improving your immune system and helping you get the vitamins and minerals your body needs.
+There are many potential benefits to vegetable juicing, such as improving your immune system and helping you get the vitamins and minerals your body needs.

 I’ve also included information on the worst vegetables to juice so you can avoid making a juice that isn’t good.